pinksheep

 If your posts are tagged by topic or format in Google Analytics or your CMS, the agent can group performance data by those attributes.
 You define the grouping dimensions when setting up the agent.
 Common setups include grouping by content type, such as guide, case study, or listicle, and by topic cluster to see which content bets are returning the most traffic.

-Manual automation vs approval-first agents for content manager
+Manual work vs approval-first AI assistants for content manager

 The difference is not just speed.
-Approval-first agents give content manager teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give content manager teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 Frequently asked questions